Stop me if you’ve heard this before: we’re in the midst of a truck driver shortage.

 - Work with asset-based carriers.
 We’ve established that drayage drivers can be hard to find.
 At ports such as Los Angeles and Long Beach, chassis, trailers and other equipment can also be very difficult to secure.
 Simplify the process by working with a carrier that owns its own equipment and can dedicate it to your operation reliably.

 When securing capacity for drayage freight at the ports of California, you need to find a true expert that checks several boxes.
 It needs to know the ports, understand and maintain compliance with the many laws and regulation in the state, and have the drivers and equipment you need when you need it.
 Weber Logistics is a California logistics company that checks all those boxes – and many more.
-To learn more about our port services, contact us today.
+To learn more about our port services or for a drayage quote, contact us today.